 Who is J’raxis 270145?

 J’raxis is a libertarian, an eleutherian, a voluntaryist, and an anarcho-capitalist: A liberal in the classical, and proper, meaning of the word.
 He is a secular humanist, and believes that human behavior and morality ought to be guided by the Non-Aggression Principle.
 His personal motto is “Quod vis fac.”
+As a participant in the Free State Project, he was mover #200.

 As an information technology professional, J’raxis specializes in IT security and privacy, and has worked in the industry since 2000.
 He created his first website in 1996.
 He is currently a senior software developer at a mid-size software business in southern New Hampshire.
 In 2007, he founded EPRCI, a small web-hosting, IT consulting, and web-development business, with many other liberty activists and organizations as its customers.
-EPRCI is not currently accepting new customers, but is still online, and Jeremy continues to run the company in his free time.
+EPRCI is not currently accepting new customers but is still online, and J’raxis continues to run the company in his free time.

 Someday, J’raxis·Org will host some free software that J’raxis has developed.